About Dorset Council

 To understand more about the services visit the Dorset Council website.

-Adult Social Care are part of Dorset Council.
+Adult Social Care is part of Dorset Council.
 Adult social care supports people to achieve the important things in ways that are right for them; the activities of daily living, maintaining independence, enjoying social interaction, and playing a part in society.
 We also act on concerns that an adult is being abused or neglected.

 This website has been developed by Dorset Council with the help of voluntary and community groups and by Dorset residents for Dorset residents.
 Find out more about our partners.

 We would like to say a big 'thank you' to everyone who has already been involved for their contributions.
 We listened to what you wanted and needed to help you stay independent.
 We hope we are providing an easy to use website of information, advice and guidance and a directory of local services.
 We want you to be able to navigate the social care and health systems, even when they are complex, and we want you to be able to find support in your local community.
 We will continue to develop the website with your input, we will add new information and online facilities.